Key takeaways

 3. You need to be more physically active

-Like other GLP-1 receptor agonists, semaglutide works best when combined with a reduced-calorie diet and exercise.
-People who adopt more active lifestyles, with consistent physical activity tend to lose more weight.
-And, exercise plays a key factor in ensuring that the weight that you lose on semaglutide stays off—by boosting your metabolism and increasing satiety (fullness).
+If you haven’t stepped up your workout routine, that could be slowing your weight loss on semaglutide.
+Like other GLP-1s (glucagon-like peptide-1 receptor agonists), semaglutide works best when combined with lifestyle interventions including a reduced-calorie diet and exercise.
+People who follow a consistent exercise routine tend to lose more weight.
+And, exercise plays a key factor in helping ensure the weight you lose on semaglutide stays off.

 4. You may need a different dosage